Air quality in offices affects productivity and satisfaction

-The time most people spend in the office is second only to the time they spend at home.
-It is thus no surprise that the air people breathe at work has an important impact on their overall health and productivity.
+The amount of time most people spend in the office is second only to the amount of time they spend at home.
+So it is no surprise that the air people breathe at work has an important impact on their overall health and productivity.

 Sources of office air pollution

 The air quality in office buildings is often compromised by a combination of indoor and outdoor pollution sources.
 Outdoor pollution sources can include busy streets, bus terminals, adjacent car parks, railway stations, airports, manufacturing, industry, agriculture and more.
 Badly maintained HVAC systems, office and building materials, photocopiers and laser printers can be an indoor source of particulate and gaseous pollutants.

 One term often heard in connection with office buildings is “Sick Building Syndrome” (SBS), described by the U.S. Environmental Protection Agency as “situations in which building occupants experience acute health and comfort effects that appear to be linked to time spent in a building, but no specific illness or cause can be identified.”